 - Do I want to fulfill each of the items in the order?

-After interviewing a range of writers to talk about their process and what they need to write a killer resume, one thing was super clear—the job target is the resume.
+One thing became super clear—the job target is the resume.
 Instead of hinging a client’s fulfillment experience on a simple industry category, we needed to be more transparent.
 The old offer showed little in the way of relevant information, and writers felt like they were taking a gamble by accepting an order.

-The redesigned offer provides a much more clear picture of the client’s history and goals by showing their resume and highlighting their intended job targets.
+After rounds of iteration, we landed on a final design.
+This redesigned offer provides a much more clear picture of the client’s history and job goals by showcasing their resume and highlighting their intended job targets.

 The new offer was rolled out to test groups of writers and met with an overwhelmingly positive response:

 Really like it!
 Much more informative, and much more visually pleasing! - Megan R.